NayronSz/Rocket.sect/README.md

 ## 💻 About the project

-The challenge purpose for the course explorer by RocketSeat.
-That objetve was build a landing-page by a Figma design.
+The challenge was purpose for the course explorer by RocketSeat.
+The objective was built a landing-page by a Figma design.

 - [Visite o projeto online](https://guiogigo.github.io/Rocketseat-Desafio-Rocketsect/)

 -----
-<p align="center">Build by: <strong>Nayron Souza!</strong></p>
+<p align="center">Built by: <strong>Nayron Souza!</strong></p>